George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-warnings.md

-# Compilation warnings
+# Compilation warnings reference

-This page describes common compilation warnings, and how to fix them.
+This page describes common compilation warnings and how to fix them.

 ## IgnoreWarning attribute

-The [`Unity.Burst.CompilerServices.IgnoreWarningAttribute`](xref:Unity.Burst.CompilerServices.IgnoreWarningAttribute) attribute lets you suppress warnings for a specific function that is being compiled from Burst.
-However, the warnings that the Burst compiler generates are very important to pay attention to, so this attribute should be used sparingly and only when necessary.
+The [`Unity.Burst.CompilerServices.IgnoreWarningAttribute`](xref:Unity.Burst.CompilerServices.IgnoreWarningAttribute) attribute suppresses warnings for a specific Burst-compiled function.
+The warnings Burst generates are important to pay attention to, so this attribute should be used sparingly and only when necessary.
 The sections below describe the specific situations in which you might want to suppress warnings.

 ## BC1370